Skip to content

 About Us Contact Us |

+Lupus is a complex autoimmune disease that disproportionately affects certain populations, including women, minorities, and those with lower socioeconomic status.
+Health disparities in lupus care can lead to delayed diagnoses, inadequate treatment, and poorer health outcomes for these groups.
 The Lupus Initiative has several exciting projects underway to advance the goal of raising lupus awareness and eliminating the associated health disparities.

 Projects funded by Centers for Disease Control (CDC):